rahul-soshte/solana-math/reviews/spl-math/1-initial-pass.md

 2. It is a onchain math program and not a standalone library.
 So need to CPI call to do some arithmetic operation.

-3. The following distinct files which define the business logic of the math lib

--> approximation.rs
--> checked_ceil_div.rs
--> entrypoint.rs
--> error.rs
--> instruction.rs
--> precise_number.rs

-4. Need to dig deep into each file, to review the business logic and the algorithms used for the each arithmetic operations.
+3. Need to dig deep into each file, to review the business logic and the algorithms used for the each arithmetic operations.